RosettaCommons/documentation/IterativeHybridize.md

 * $6: the newly generate structure pool in silent format
 * $7: update what structures in Parent pool have been served as Parents; should have column "poolid" in the silent parent file ($1) in order to invoke this option
 * $niter: next iteration index (e.g. iter2)
-* NOTE: -out:nstruct here means how many to furhter add to the original number of structures in template_silent; setting 0 preseves original number

 ### Post Processing